Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: The Challenge of Label Noise

 are respective densities of $\Ptn$ and $\Ptp$. \begin{prop} Assume {\bf (A)} holds.
 For all $\g \ge 0$, and every $x$ such that $p_0(x) > 0$ and $\htn(x) > 0$,

 where

-\end{prop} The proof involves a sequence of simple algebraic steps to transform one likelihood ratio into another, and the use of {\bf (A)} to ensure that the direction of the inequality is preserved.
+\end{prop} The proof involves a sequence of simple algebraic steps to transform one likelihood ratio into the other, and the use of {\bf (A)} to ensure that the direction of the inequality is preserved.

-Regardless of the performance measure chosen (probability of error, Neyman-Pearson, etc.), the optimal classifier takes the form of a likelihood ratio test (LRT) based on the true densities.
+For most performance measures of interest (probability of error, Neyman-Pearson, etc.), it is well-known that the optimal classifier takes the form of a likelihood ratio test (LRT) based on the true densities \citep{lehmann86, naga14nips}.
 According to the proposition, every true LRT is identical to a contaminated LRT with a different threshold.
 As the threshold of one LRT sweeps over its range, so too does the threshold of the other LRT.
 Equivalently, both LRTs generate the same receiver operating characteristic (ROC).

-However, if we design a classifier with respect to the contaminated Type I and II errors, we will not obtain a classifier that is optimal with respect to the true Type I and II errors, except in very special circumstances.
-To make this point concrete, we now consider three specific performance measures.
+However, if we design a classifier with respect to the contaminated estimates of performance, we will not obtain a classifier that is optimal with respect to the true performance measure, except in very special circumstances.
+To make this point concrete, we now consider four specific performance measures.

 {\bf Probability of error.} When the feature vector $X$ and label $Y$ are jointly distributed, the probability of misclassification is minimized by a LRT, where the threshold $\gamma$ is given by the ratio of {\em a priori} class probabilities.
 If $\gamma = 1$, then the corresponding threshold for the contaminated LRT is also 1, regardless of $\pn$ and $\pp$, which follows directly from \eqref{eqn:gamlam}.
 Furthermore, assuming $\pi_0, \pi_1 > 0$ and with some simple algebra it is easy to show that $\lambda = \gamma$ only if $\gamma = 1$.
-Thus, if the two classes are not equally probable {\em a priori}, setting the correct $\lambda$ for the contaminated LRT is not possible, since $\pn$ and $\pp$ are unknown.
+Thus, treating the contaminated data as if it were clean is suboptimal whenever the a priori class probabilities are unequal.

 {\bf Neyman-Pearson.} As noted above, the true and contaminated LRTs have the same ROC.
 If a point on this ROC is chosen such that $\Rtn(f) = \alpha$, it will generally not be the case that $R_0(f) = \alpha$.
 This follows because $\Rtn(f) = (1-\pn) R_0(f) + \pn R_1(f)$.
 Simple algebra shows that $R_0(f) = \Rtn(f)$ iff $\pn = 0$ or $R_0(f) + R_1(f) = 1$.
 The latter condition is not satisfied by an optimal classifier unless $P_0 = P_1$, since it corresponds to random guessing.
 The former case, $\pn = 0$, means the negative class has no contamination, and is equivalent (after swapping class labels) to learning from positive and unlabeled examples.